 Provocative tests are a non-invasive method for diagnosing pain from the sacroiliac (SI) joint.
-A clinician such as a physical therapist, pelvic health specialist, or pain management specialist can perform these tests to help you diagnose SI joint disease or SI joint dysfunction.
+A clinician such as a physical therapist, pelvic health specialist, or pain management specialist can perform these tests to help diagnose SI joint disease or SI joint dysfunction.

-During a provocative test, the clinician will perform a specific physical maneuver while you are lying in a particular position, in an attempt to recreate the pain.
+During a provocative test, the clinician will perform a specific physical manoeuvre while you are lying in a particular position, in an attempt to recreate the pain.
 A positive result means the test recreated pain.

 Positive results for at least three of the five provocative tests indicate that your SI joint is causing your pain.
 The five provocative tests are called: